 Father’s Day Gifts From Baby

 New babies are amazing, but they can also be tiring.
 And when you’re sleep deprived, it’s sometimes easy to forget that you’re part of a team.
-Show the dad in your life how much you and baby love and appreciate him with a handmade gift coupon.
-It can be everything from a free pass to go to the bar for the night (when the country is back up and running again) to the promise of a family day out in the park together.
+Show the dad in your life how much you and baby love and appreciate him with a handmade gift token.
+It can be everything from a free pass to go to the pub for the night (when Britain is back up and running again) to the promise of a family day out in the park together.